angelomorgado/OpenGL-2D-Engine/README.md

 void clean() // Cleans the object from the GPU

 void move(glm::vec3 direction) // Moves the object in a direction (instead of setting the position)

-bool isColliding(Object object) // Checks if the object is colliding with another object

 // Getters
 glm::vec2 getPosition()